 Section 47-6-22 of the law governing the operation of the Georgia Legislative Retirement System provides that the actuary shall make periodic valuations of the contingent assets and liabilities of the Retirement System on the basis of regular interest and the tables last adopted by the Board of Trustees.
-We have submitted the report giving the results of the actuarial valuation of the System prepared as of June 30, 2011.
-The report indicates that no annual employer contributions for the fiscal year ending June 30, 2014 are required to support the benefits of the System.
+We have submitted the report giving the results of the actuarial valuation of the System prepared as of June 30, 2012.
+The report indicates that no annual employer contributions for the fiscal year ending June 30, 2015 are required to support the benefits of the System.

-The results of the valuation reflect that the Board did not grant the anticipated cost-of-living increases (COLAs) to retired members July 1, 2011 and January 1, 2012.
+Since the previous valuation, the one-time 1.75% increase on members' allowances made at retirement has been discontinued for all members who retire on or after July 1, 2013.
+In addition, the results of the valuation reflect that the Board did not grant the anticipated cost-of-living increases (COLAs) to retired members July 1, 2012 and January 1, 2013.